SecurinetsISETZ/Securinets-ISETZ-CTF-2024/Forensics/Sneaky Secrets/READMe.md

 ## Solution

 ### Step 1: Analyze the File
-The provided file contains repeated lines but the flag caracters are hidden between the repeated line caracter :
+The provided file contains repeated lines but the flag caracters are hidden between the repeated line caracters :<br>
 Exemple :
 ```
 I WILL NOT BE SNEAKY